edcarp/python-intermediate-esces/_episodes/08-geopandas.md

 ~~~
 # Notice this is a different file format to the geojson file we used for the Scottish Council Boundaries data
-# The corresponding shp file (with the same filename) also needs to be in the same directory
+# The corresponding `shx` file (with the same filename) also needs to be in the same directory
 cairngorms =  gpd.read_file("data/cairngorms.shp")
 cairngorms.plot()
 ~~~